gulivan/pokemon-mahjong/README.md

 # How to play

-To play it, simply open `index.html` or head to: https://gulivan.github.io/pokemon-mahjong/
+To play it, simply open `index.html` or use the web version:

+https://gulivan.github.io/pokemon-mahjong/

 ![Screen of the original game](docs/current_game_screenshot.jpg)